Scientific Article Summarizer for Source-Checked Notes

 Next step: verified research notes

-Once the summary is verified, turn it into a working note with the claim, source passage, method caveat, and next question.
-That note is easier to reuse than a long generated paragraph.
+Once you have checked the summary, turn it into a note.
+Save the claim, source text, method, limits, and next question.
+This is easier to reuse than a long AI-written paragraph.

 Frequently Asked Questions